What You Need To Know About The Low-Income Housing Tax Credit Program

 The Low-Income Housing Tax Credit (LIHTC) is a tax incentive for rental owners and developers who provide affordable housing for low-income residents.
 That means the rent they charge is considered affordable by those whose income falls below the median household income of the area.

-The LIHTC, written into the Tax Reform Act of 1986, was created to get more affordable housing units out there and available to those in need.
+The LIHTC, written into the Tax Reform Act of 1986, was created by Congress to get more affordable rental housing units out there and available to those in need.
 It provides federal funding for the construction or rehabilitation of these types of rental properties.
-Without the tax credit for low-income housing, most developers wouldn’t invest in these types of properties as they wouldn’t make a profit.
+Without the tax credit for low-income housing, most developers wouldn’t invest in affordable housing as they wouldn’t make a profit.

-Who Qualifies For The Low-Income Housing Tax Credit?
+Who Qualifies For The Low-Income Housing Tax Credit Program?

 While low-income families don’t qualify for the tax credit, they can qualify to live in a LIHTC program property.
 They must apply for residence and meet certain requirements to qualify to live there.